warslett/table-builder/README.md

 ## Installation
 `composer require warslett/table-builder`

-or if you are using symfony there is an optional bundle that will configure the services `composer require warslett/table-builder warslett/table-builder-bundle`
+If you are using symfony there is an optional bundle that will configure the services:

+`composer require warslett/table-builder warslett/table-builder-bundle`

 ## Requirements